 - December 9th, 2020 – WiML Workshop Day

 Due to the virtual nature of the workshop this year, all WiML attendees need to be registered for NeurIPS.
 Registration fee funding for NeurIPS will be available for eligible WiML participants.
 To qualify, the participant must be a student, postdoc, or equivalent position (equivalent positions include unemployed recent grads and early career researchers from underrepresented regions or groups), and identify primarily as a woman and/or nonbinary.
 Priority will be given to poster presenters, workshop volunteers, and first-time attendees of NeurIPS or similar conferences.
 Funding recipients must participate in the WiML Workshop as either a poster presenter or as a volunteer in some capacity.

 We are seeking volunteers to help with technical setup and virtual technology testing before the event, as well as help during the event (e.g., letting people into Zoom rooms).
-We may also be seeking volunteers for a poster mentoring program.
+We are also be seeking volunteers for a poster mentoring program and hosting socials.

-Funding and volunteering application form: to be released on October 21st, 2020.
-The application deadline is November 1st.
+Funding and volunteering application form: please fill out this application.
+The application deadline is November 6th.